cisagov/ScubaGear/baselines/exo.md

 - _Last modified:_ June 2023

 #### MS.EXO.10.3v1
-Email scanning SHOULD be capable of reviewing emails after delivery.
+Email scanning SHALL be capable of reviewing emails after delivery.

 - _Rationale:_ As known malware signatures are updated, it is possible for an email to be retroactively identified as containing malware after